-- Using UML to handle and retain UML diagrams is a time-consuming operation.
+- Using UML to handle and retain UML diagrams is time-consuming.

-- Software developers deal with code, not images or diagrams, that does not necessarily make UML useful to them.
+- Software developers deal with code, not images or diagrams, which does not necessarily make UML useful to them.

 - Inspecting a software set in a UML diagram can lead to over-examining challenges for software project stakeholders.